 While you may not be aware of it, cloud computing has become a major part of how we do things on a daily basis.
-It’s become part of our daily routine such as online banking, purchasing items off of Amazon and daily interactions on social networking sites like Facebook and MySpace.
+It’s become part of our daily routines such as online banking, purchasing items off of Amazon and daily interactions on social networking sites like Facebook and MySpace.

 That’s not to say that the cloud isn’t foolproof; it’s safe, yet there are risks such as power outages, for example.
-You buy a generator for your house in the event that your power goes out, so the cloud works as a generator for your files; even if their server crashes, the majority of cloud providers have back up systems in place to protect your information, in the event that there is an outage, so you’re actually not at risk of losing your data.
+You buy a generator for your house in the event that your power goes out, so the cloud works as a generator for your files; even if their server crashes, the majority of cloud providers have backup systems in place to protect your information, in the event that there is an outage, so you’re actually not at risk of losing your data.
 If you choose more than one, you have a greater ability to access your files, should you be unable to retrieve them.

-How Some Have Ruined the Cloud’s Reputation
+How Some Have Ruined The Cloud’s Reputation

 One issue that has greatly affected and tarnished the reputation of the cloud is video piracy, where individuals store copyrighted material, such as videos and live audio recordings of rock bands, without the owners permission.
-In fact, much of the storage between honest individuals and the so called ‘pirates’ has become difficult to determine, and in some cases actual cloud storage sites have been seized and shut down by the FBI.
+In fact, much of the storage between honest individuals and the so-called ‘pirates’ has become difficult to determine, and in some cases, actual cloud storage sites have been seized and shut down by the FBI.

 As a result of this seizure, several other sites such as BT Junkie, Turbobit, and QuickSilverScreen either blocked their access to users in the US or shut down completely.
-What’s perplexing is that individuals who paid for accounts on Megaupload and had no illegal intentions whatsoever, have apparently been denied access to their data.
+What’s perplexing is that individuals who paid for accounts on Megaupload and had no illegal intentions whatsoever have apparently been denied access to their data.
 It remains uncertain as to whether legal proceedings will ever transpire, due to the involvement of various international jurisdictions, and if the innocent victims will ever regain access to their data.

-Why the Cloud is Still Safe
+Why The Cloud Is Still Safe

-Actually, your data is incredibly safe on the cloud, as practically all storage sites tend to encrypt the files that are stored on their servers; in many cases it’s the same encryption data used by banks and the government.
+Actually, your data is incredibly safe on the cloud, as practically all storage sites tend to encrypt the files that are stored on their servers; in many cases, it’s the same encryption data used by banks and the government.
 Such software is a crucial part of the cloud, as it protects computer data so that it can’t be recovered without access to a code, that unlocks the software, therefore preventing hackers and unauthorized personnel from actually opening the files.
-This type of software has been extremely popular with major corporations who store their information on cloud services.
+This type of software has been extremely popular with major corporations that store their information on cloud services.